 As the group proceeded on, Nancy pointed out large rectangular holes found on a dead tree.

 These holes were created by a Pileated Woodpecker, North America’s largest woodpecker.
 Most likely the bird was hunting carpenter ants, one it’s favorite sources of food.
-While the group admired the holes, a black cap chickadee, Northern Flicker and red-bellied woodpecker were heard calling.
+While the group admired the holes, a Black-Capped Chickadee, Northern Flicker and Red-Bellied Woodpecker were heard calling.

-Up ahead on the gas trail was a stand of Northern Red Oak with its characteristic “ski slope” bark.
-Nancy informed the tour that when a northern red oak gets cut it admits a foul odor.
+Up ahead on the gas trail was a stand of Northern Red Oak (NJ’s state tree!) with its characteristic “ski slope” bark.
+Nancy informed the tour that when a Northern Red Oak gets cut it admits a foul odor.

 Shortly before turning west onto the Heck Ditch trail, the group happened upon a White Pine plantation.

 White pines make excellent habitat for Great Horned Owls and other birds of prey which frequent Emerson Woods.

 Cones of White Pine are sticky with the seeds found inside.
 Native Americans used to chew on White Pine needles to obtain Vitamin C.

 As the group passed the Heck Ditch Nancy pointed out that the oily looking water surface of the ditch was caused by bacteria decomposing leaves.